kaltinril/streamGauge/Docs/README.txt

 * Images used for mask and training data should have the same camera location and dimensions.

-* Make sure the images used to create the mask are photos taken sequentially in time from the same camera location (like a timelapse photo sequence).
+* Make sure the images used to create the mask are photos taken sequentially in time from the same camera location (like a time-lapse photo sequence).

 * Make sure all the images to be processed and turned into training data are from the same camera location.
-Try to eliminate bad images (such as nighttime photos, when people are standing in front of the lense, etc) for best results.
+Try to eliminate bad images (such as nighttime photos, when people are standing in front of the lens, etc) for best results.

 * Retraining the ANN for each camera location will produce the best results.
 ------------------------------

 To Generate Mask:
 1. Run image_subtractor.py
     a.
 Command line arguments may be given to specify filenames and other parameters.
-See documention
+See documentation
 2. Run mask_generator.py
     a.
 Command line arguments may be given to specify filenames and other parameters.
-See documention
+See documentation

 To Generate Training Data:
 1. Ensure mask has been generated